 The BRC will:

-- review key risk policies and frameworks including risk appetite statements.
+- review key risk policies and frameworks including risk appetite statements; and

 - assure itself and the Board that current and potential risk exposures are being managed appropriately.